Portuguese Interior Design Style - - A Warm, Breezy Aesthetic

 -

-One true hallmark of Portuguese style is its relaxed blend of antiques with modern comforts.
-Pair a midcentury chair with your grandmother’s handwoven blanket, or combine sleek kitchen appliances with vintage ceramic containers.
-The secret: nothing is too precious and everything is meant to be used.
-Follow your instincts, and prioritize comfort and practicality.
+The relaxed way antiques mingle with modern furniture in Portuguese homes is a hallmark of the national style.
+Place a midcentury chair alongside a handwoven blanket from your grandmother, or set sleek kitchen appliances next to vintage ceramic containers.
+The secret is that nothing is too precious and everything is meant to be used.
+Always follow your instincts and prioritize comfort and practicality.

 -